 Can the number of senators change?

-Section 7 of the Australian Constitution gives Parliament the power to decide how many senators there are by passing a bill, although there are conditions:
+Section 7 of the Australian Constitution gives Parliament the power to decide how many senators there are by passing a bill, although there are conditions.
+The Constitution says that:

 • the original states (New South Wales, Victoria, Queensland, South Australia, Western Australia and Tasmania) must have the same number of senators